ProjectPythia/pythia-foundations/appendix/glossary.md

 : A specific type of commit that combines changes from two branches.

 Miniconda
-: [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a free minimal installer for {term}`Conda`.
-Miniconda only comes with the {term}`Conda` package management system; it is a pared-down version of the full Anaconda Python distribution.
+: [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a free minimal installer for {term}`conda`.
+Miniconda only comes with the {term}`conda` package management system; it is a pared-down version of the full Anaconda Python distribution.
 : See @installing-conda.

 Miniforge